-- Advent growing our awareness and shining the light of Christ on the historic atrocity of lynching and the violence of systemic racism suffered by Black individuals and communities - Lent exploring the intergenerational sins of racism; expressing grief and communal repentance in response to these sins - Pentecost offering a variety of actions congregations and individuals can engage in toward repairing wrongs and creating a culture of anti-racism The project will culminate in an interfaith service of repentance and a sacred remembering of Zachariah Walker and the many people of color murdered by acts of racial violence in the United States.
-Jesus told his followers to "...love the Lord your God with all your heart, with all your being, with all your strength, and with all your mind, and love your neighbor as "In the end, we will remember not the words of our enemies, but the silence of our friends." ~ The Rev. Dr. Martin Luther King, Jr.
+- Advent growing our awareness and shining the light of Christ on the historic atrocity of lynching and the violence of systemic racism suffered by Black individuals and communities - Lent exploring the intergenerational sins of racism; expressing grief and communal repentance in response to these sins - Pentecost offering a variety of actions congregations and individuals can engage in toward repairing wrongs and creating a culture of anti-racism

+The project will culminate in an interfaith service of repentance and a sacred remembering of Zachariah Walker and the many people of color murdered by acts of racial violence in the United States.

+Jesus told his followers to "...love the Lord your God with all your heart, with all your being, with all your strength, and with all your mind, and love your neighbor as yourself" (Luke 10:27).
+Loving our neighbor takes courage, commitment, and action.
+We hope that you will join the PSEC in remembering Zachariah Walker and working for racial justice as we remember the words of The Rev. Dr. Martin Luther King, Jr. in his message to the wider church: "In the end, we will remember not the words of our enemies, but the silence of our friends."